Symptoms of Over Watering a Cannabis PlantDecember 7, 2018

 To avoid over watering a cannabis plant in soil, you have to let the medium dry out in between watering/ feeding.
-The top 2 inches of the medium should feel dry if you put your finger in there.
-The pot should feel light, and the medium should look dry.
+There a 2 things you should check before you water you weed plants in soil.
+Firstly, the top 2 inches of the medium should feel dry when you put your finger in there.
+Secondly, pot should feel light, and the medium should look dry.

 Keep checking the weight of the pots, if you can lift it easily, water them.
 If you can’t, and it feels like there is weight to it, do not water them.

 If you get run off after watering, remove it.
-Do not let your plants sit in waste water as this will also cause over watering.
+Do not let your plants sit in wastewater as this will also cause over watering too.
 Remove run off immediately after feeding/ watering your plants.

-Symptoms of over watering a Cannabis Plants in Coco
+Symptoms of Over Watering a Cannabis Plant in Coco

 It is very difficult to over water when growing in coco.
 The coco doesn’t hold as much water as soil does.
 It runs straight through just making the medium damp.
 You can water every day in coco, and still not suffer from over watering.